 The ATP promotes an environment in which all staff display the highest levels of respect and professionalism which will foster an educational environment that is consistent with learning and development of professional practice in athletic training.
 This policy applies to conduct during, and related to, all assigned clinical experiences of the ATP.
 An ATS entering the field upon graduation must understand that professional appearance as a health care provider is crucial to the development of respect and patient confidence.
 The ATS is expected to dress accordingly at all times.
-This dress code is designed to provide the minimum acceptable level of dress for the ATS during their assigned clinical experiences.
-Please note that the preceptor or the clinical setting may require the ATS to dress at a level above this dress code, but may not be less stringent.
-It may become necessary for the ATS to pack appropriate attire in a bag, go to classes, and change clothes before reporting to the clinical assignment.
-The ATS is financially responsible for meeting dress code requirements.
+This dress code is designed to provide the framework for acceptable level of dress for the ATS during their assigned clinical experiences.
+Please note that the preceptor or the clinical setting may require the ATS to dress at a level above this dress code.

 Preceptors will set the final dress code based on the event(s) and the site.
 Site specific branded clothing is permitted.
-All clothing must be properly fitted (not too loose and not too tight), in good and clean condition.
+All clothing must be properly fitted (not too loose and not too tight) and in good and clean condition.
 ATS are not permitted to wear any clothing representing any institution other than SBU and/or the clinical site.
 Alcohol brands or any other inappropriate logo/message while representing the ATP in an official capacity are not permitted.
-What follows is the minimum standard that must be met: